 The answer depends on what is in your system.
 Older generations of both AMD and Intel CPUs may show a solid performance increase with a bump in core frequency.
 Some of the older generations do overclock pretty well.

-Keep in mind that the results in the chart above are extreme overclocks under perfect conditions with cooling under LN2.
-Even so, it shows that yesterday’s low-core processors can be pushed to reach far higher frequencies (with adequate cooling).
+Please remember that the results in the chart above are extreme overclocks achieved in optimal conditions with cooling using LN2.
+Still, it demonstrates that older processors with fewer cores can be pushed to reach substantially higher frequencies (with sufficient cooling).

-To check whether this will be beneficial, you can perform the overclock and then run a few tests.
-If you see positive changes to stability and solid temperature values, you can keep your custom OC.
-Otherwise, you can revert back to your CPU’s default settings.
+To determine if this will be useful, you can try the overclock and then conduct a few tests.
+If you notice favorable improvements in stability and consistent temperature values, you can stick with your customized OC.
+Otherwise, you can go back to your CPU’s original settings.

 It is also possible to check out other people’s OC experiences with the same CPU.